coolOrangeSamples/powerjobs-samples/Publish BOM/README.md

-# Create PDF from all Drawing Files
+# Publish Item BOM

-## Job Description
+## Description
-Converts all drawings to PDF files.
-The DXF files are added to Vault as DesignVisualization in a pre-configured folder.
+Extracts an Item BOM to a local XML.

 ## Benefit
-Automates mass PDF generation from Drawings.
+Automated export of Item BOM to XML

 ## Prerequisites
 powerJobs Client version 25.0 or later must be installed on the Vault Explorer Machine(s).